-**Please note, shooting only takes place on the published practice and competition dates, due to license restrictions at the ground **
+**Please note, we are not a commercial shooting ground.
+Shooting only takes place on the published practice and competition dates, due to license restrictions at the ground **

 This means we cannot put a shoot on for you on any other day other than an advertised shoot or practice day, sorry.